top of page

 EMB-DAQ2

-The EMB-DAQ2 is an "open enclosure" version of the EMB-DAQ1 that allows the user to interface directly with the controller board and shield.
+This is an "open enclosure" DAQ that allows the user to interface directly with the controller board and shield.
 It has four cable glands instead of the M12 sensor connectors.
-This DAQ is recommended for prototyping engineers, mechatronics/robotics/electronics classes and labs as it provides maximum flexibility and access to the electronics.

 Key features: